Construction of higher-dimensional ALF Calabi-Yau metrics: Introduction

 Certain aspects of ALE gravitational instantons can be generalized to higher dimensions.
 Bando, Kasue and Nakajima \cite{BKN} show that faster than quadratic curvature decay and Euclidean volume growth imply ALE property.
-Joyce \cite{joyce2000compact} systematically studies certain resolutions of $\mathbb{C}^m/G$ where $G$ is a finite subgroup of $U(m)$ which may not act freely on $\mathbb{C}^m\setminus\{0\}$.
-More generally, if we allow the quadratic decay of curvature, or arbitrary asymptotic cone, then asymptotically conic Calabi-Yau manifolds can be thought as a generalization of ALE instantons to higher dimensions.
-To this end, besides the works of Joyce, we have works of Goto \cite{Goto} and Van Coevering \cite{VanCoevering} which study the crepant resolution of a K\"ahler cone.
-Their works are then improved by Conlon and Hein \cite{Conlon-Hein1}.
+Joyce \cite{joyce2000compact} systematically studies certain resolutions of $\mathbb{C}^m/G$ where $G$ is a finite subgroup of $\U(m)$ that may not act freely on $\mathbb{C}^m\setminus\{0\}$.
+More generally, if we allow for the quadratic decay of curvature, or arbitrary asymptotic cone, then asymptotically conic Calabi-Yau manifolds can be thought as a generalization of ALE instantons to higher dimensions.
+To this end, in addition to Joyce's works, we have works by Goto \cite{Goto} and Van Coevering \cite{VanCoevering} which study the crepant resolution of a Calabi-Yau cone.
+We also have works by Conlon and Hein \cite{Conlon-Hein1} which study both resolutions and deformations of Calabi-Yau cones.

 Compared to ALE instantons, less is known about how to generalize the theory of ALF instantons to higher dimensions.
 Chen and Li \cite{Chen-Li} show that under a faster than quadratic curvature decay and some holonomy control, the metric is asymptotically a torus fibration over an ALE space.
-However there is no known example of higher dimensional ALF Calabi-Yau manifold satisfying their assumptions.
+However, there is no known example of a higher-dimensional ALF Calabi-Yau manifold satisfying their assumptions.

-In an analogy to ALF instantons, we propose the following notion of higher dimensional ALF metric.
-An ALF metric of real dimension $4n$ should be a complete metric such that its asymptotic cone is $4n-1$ dimensional, the volume growth of this metric is of order $4n-1$ and its sectional curvature tends to 0 at infinity.
-In this article, we shall give an affirmative response to the following question: Does there exist an ALF Calabi-Yau metric of dimension strictly larger than $4$?
+In analogy to ALF instantons, we propose the following notion of a higher-dimensional ALF metric.
+An ALF metric of real dimension $4n$ should be a complete metric such that it has a ($4n-1$)-dimensional asymptotic cone, the volume growth of this metric is of the order $4n-1$ and its sectional curvature tends to 0 at infinity.
+In this article, we give an affirmative response to the following question: Does there exist an ALF Calabi-Yau metric of dimension strictly larger than $4$?